A history of

 The 1920s saw significant expansion of Old North Durham, along with the city as a whole.
 Between 1920 and 1930, the population of Durham grew from 21,719 to 52,037.
 Along with single-family houses, some of this growth was accommodated by new apartments such as the Perry Apartments at 902 North Mangum Street, the Markham Apartments at 201-203 West Broadway Street, and the Bellamy Apartments at 110 E Geer Street.
 By 1930, most of the residential properties along Mangum, Lynch, Seeman, and Glendale streets had been purchased for home sites.
 Sanborn maps show that most of the southern portion of the district was developed by 1930 with space set aside along Glendale Avenue and Lynch Streets for a playground.

 Old North Durham has changed dramatically not once, but several times in its history.
-No one knows how it will change, but it is safe to say that it will be very different in ten years from what it is today.
+No one knows how it will change, but it is safe to say that it will be very different in ten years than it is today.